KOTydż (read cottage)

 how to apply?

-Participation in the workshop is open to design students from Poland, the Czech Republic and Germany.
+Participation in the workshop is open to design students from Poland, Germany and Hungary.

 Participation is free of charge.

-The organizers cover the cost of accommodation in Poznań as well as transport (for foreign students from Brno or Berlin) and food – 2 meals a day.
+The organizers cover the cost of accommodation in Poznań as well as transport (for foreign students from Gyor or Berlin) and food – 2 meals a day.

 If you would like to participate in the workshop, please fill in the application form provided below.